Fall 2014 & Spring 2015 Teaching Load

 Assistant Professor, Faculty Advisor

-Dr. Kilic received the Chancellor's Award for Excellence in University Diversity,
+Dr. Kilic received the Chancellor's Award for Excellence in University Diversity in 2013.
+Award

 is given to individuals who are making